Ava7i/Resources/git setup/git.md

+# Git Essentials: A Beginner's Guide

+Git is an indispensable tool for ML Engineers in the industry, providing robust version control and collaboration.
+It enables the seamless management of complex machine learning projects, facilitating team collaboration, code sharing, and tracking model development progress, ensuring efficient and error-free production-ready solutions.
+So heres the beginner guide how can you setup your git in any Virtual enviroment.

-# Setup Git for any enviroment
+## Setup Git for any enviroment

 ## Step 1: First you need to set the configuration